Miguel Jiménez (Chilean footballer)

-Miguel Hernán Jiménez Aracena (born 12 December 1980) is a Chilean footballer who currently plays for Rangers in the Primera B de Chile as a goalkeeper.
+Miguel Hernán Jiménez Aracena (born 12 December 1980) is a Chilean former footballer who played as a goalkeeper.

-Club career
+Playing career

 Early career

 Born in Coltauco, he began his football career at Cobreloa's youth set-up aged 15.

 Lota Schwager

 On 17 March 2007, he was a starter in the historical 2–2 away draw of Lota with Colo-Colo at Estadio Monumental David Arellano.

 Ñublense

 On 6 January 2011, he joined Primera División de Chile side Ñublense.

 Huachipato

 On 27 December 2012, it was confirmed that Huachipato —then freshly Chilean league champion— hired him to challenge the goal with keeper Nery Veloso.

 Universidad de Chile

 On 7 January 2015, it was reported that Jiménez was signed by Club Universidad de Chile.
 Then, two days later he was officially presented alongside Matías Rodríguez (club's idol) during a press conference.

 On 8 March 2015, he debuted in a 1–0 away win over San Marcos de Arica at Carlos Dittborn Stadium, where he performed well.